KorigamiK/kickassanime-downloader/README.md

 ## Update :

+-  Check for updates by running  the alias  or cli.py  and  select "Fetch Latest"  to check if a  newer version is available.

 1. If you used `git` to clone the repository then running `git pull` will do the trick.

 2. If you downloaded the repository as a zip file then you need to download the repository again and replace all the files except the `Config` folder